 Below is a very simple illustration of how Marketing, Development, and Programs work together.

 As you can see, it’s a cycle.
-The Development Department raises funds that support the nonprofit’s programs.
+Development Departments raise funds that support the nonprofit’s programs.
 The programs provide success stories, impact, and statistics to show progress and the Marketing and Communications Department takes these stories and results and uses them to promote the organization.
 Marketing reaches out to the public, attracting new donors and fundraisers for Development to prospect.

-Without Development, there would be no programs and no need to market them.
+Without Development Departments, there would be no programs and no need to market them.
 Without Marketing, Development would struggle to fundraise and programs would suffer.